 We understand that you likely wish you were connected already.
 Extending fiber networks to rural, unserved areas like yours is a very difficult, costly, and time consuming endeavor.
 If it was easy, a private for-profit company would have done it already!
 There are many, many communities throughout Mason County that are in similar broadband-deserts, without access to adequate internet.
 PUD 3 staff has to tell many inquiring customers every day that we are not in a position to serve them right now.
 Thankfully, your community’s story is different!
 You have done your part to rally your neighbors and express interest in PUD 3’s Fiberhood program.
 Now, it’s our turn to do the heavy lifting.
 Don’t worry, PUD 3’s teams are experts in this process!
 About 3,000 homes and businesses around Mason County, in some of the hardest to reach areas, are now connected to the fiber optic network.
 We are working through our long construction queues and turning up new neighborhoods every month or so.

-The Totten Shores Fiberhood will serve as a dual purpose project which will upgrade the electric distribution system and replace poles for increased safety and reliability of the electric grid, in conjunction with the installation of the new fiber optic network to allow for access to high-speed internet services in the Totten Shores area.
-You may notice an increase of PUD vehicles in your neighborhood as Colby and Matthew work on engineering designs for the electrical make ready portion of the project.
-We anticipate this phase to take several months.
+The Totten Shores Fiberhood will serve as a dual-purpose project which will upgrade the electric distribution system and replace both poles and underground cable on the main road for increased safety and reliability of the electric grid; in conjunction with the installation of the new fiber optic network to allow for access to high-speed internet services in the Totten Shores area.

 COVID-19 has brought additional challenges in forecasting and executing construction projects throughout the world.
 PUD 3 is no exception to these impacts caused by COVID-19.
 For example, the raw materials used to construct our fiber network ranging from fiber optic cable, distribution terminals, pole attachment hardware, splice enclosures, vaults, pedestals, conduit, and the electronic gateway components that we install at each premise have been impacted at the manufacturing and distribution levels.
 We have been (and are currently) experiencing supply-chain delays impacting several of these items.
 We are doing everything possible to secure these needed materials to keep construction moving forward.
 For the latest information on the supply chain issues that we are experiencing, click here.